HoldenFolk/BikeRentalDApp/m5/Prototype.md

 The signed data is then presented to a smart contract for verification, providing transparency to all parties involved.
 Users are informed of the conditions under which their data may be disclosed through the visibility of the smart contract.
 If the contract remains unaltered, the smart contract abstains from transmitting the data for decryption.
 However, if the contract is breached, indicating a deviation from the specified conditions, a designated third party with access to the TEE decrypts the data.

 It's important to note that PIXI cannot decrypt the data due to the TEE encryption.
 Furthermore, the third party cannot access the decrypted data as it remains encrypted using PIXI's key within the contract.
 The precise order of encryption is paramount; thus, requesting the identity provider to solely utilize the TEE's key for encryption, while allowing us to encrypt the data using PIXI's key afterward, is not feasible, as the data is initially decrypted by the TEE.
 Although our system does not enable perfect forward secrecy, the double layer of encryption (by both PIXI and the TEE) that persists in most cases (all except when the bike is stolen) greatly limits the risk of the user's personnal data becoming available to the general public since both keys would need to be compromised for that to happen.

+## Architecture !!

+I would add an Architecture section to talk about the requirements of each system and how they interact with each other

 ## Summary